Demonising Justin Gatlin

 Why didn’t they investigate after Russia reported no adverse analytical findings (AAF) at London 2012 or Sochi 2014?
 Didn’t they notice the discrepancies in the Russian Anti-Doping Agency’s (RUSADA) testing figures over a number of years?
 Why didn’t they investigate the untimely death of two RUSADA officials?

 Yet no such calls for political accountability have been made – until now.
 Russia is hosting its Presidential elections on 18 March next year.
 Russian TV personality Ksenia Sobchak is standing against Vladimir Putin in the election, and has called for Deputy Prime Minister Vitaly Mutko and others to resign.
-Mutko was Minister of Sport when the alleged institutional doping took place, and was directly implicated by McLaren as covering up the positive test of a Russian footballer.
+Mutko was Minister of Sport when the alleged institutional doping took place, and was directly implicated by McLaren as covering up the positive test of a footballer.

 “Mutko and other urine cheating functionaries will be calmly sitting in the VIP section with drinks, snacks, and embracing western friends”, says Sobchak in a video (below).
 “Meanwhile our athletes, those who win the country’s medals and give all of us faith in Russia, must hide shamefully with their eyes lowered when other countries’ anthems are played and other flags raised.
 I am against this.
 I am against the fact that the West associates us directly with Putin.